tlchampion/moduel5_challenge/README.md

 * ALPACA_API_KEY
 * ALPACA_SECRET_KEY

-Personal api and secret keys may be obtained from the (Alpaca website)[https://alpaca.markets].
+Personal api and secret keys may be obtained from the [Alpaca website](https://alpaca.markets).

 ---